What is a bone marrow test?

-You have this test to check whether there are cancer cells in your bone marrow.
+You have a bone marrow test to check whether there are cancer cells in your bone marrow.
 Bone marrow is spongy tissue and fluid that is inside your bones.
 It makes your blood cells.
+You may also have this test to check how well your treatment is working.

 A doctor or specialist nurse removes a sample of bone marrow cells or an area of bone marrow in one piece.
 This is usually from your hip.
-Doctors can then look at the cells or tissue under a microscope.
+A specialist doctor can then look at the cells or tissue under a microscope.

-You have the test in the outpatient department of the hospital.
+You usually have the test in the outpatient department of the hospital.

 Why you might have a bone marrow test